Vaginal Birth after Caesarean (VBAC)

 Here are some useful information and links to research based info to help you make decisions.

 It can be really confusing to know what your options are, what the actual 'risks' are, and how to increase your chance of getting a vbac when everything in the standard guidelines for vbac actually increases your chance of ending up with a caesarean.
 Everyone seems to be so focused on uterine rupture, but can it be prevented, or detected early and how do you balance the chance of that happening with the other factors.
 Can you have a water birth?
 A home birth?
 Do you have to have continual monitoring?
 Can you go to the midwife led unit?
 Can you give birth alone?
 Can you request a caesarean?

 Here are some starting points.
 I am building this page at the moment so more will be added later.
 Do feel free to message me.
 I am always happy to help.
 Periodically I do vbac workshops in person or online.
 I did one on hbac (home birth after caesarean) which you can see for free.
-If you want more individual support I provide a range of doula services including being your virtual doula, face to face antenatal doula support and birth doula.

 I also post useful stuff on my Chilled Mama's Lounge, a closed facebook group.

 Here are the vbac resources:

 RCOG Green top guidelines: These are very useful because they show the level of evidence for each recommendation, and so you can see that virtually everything that is standard care for vbac is not based on much evidence, if any at all.